CurtisNewbie/Game_HerdingCats/README.md

 each turn the player enters a number and the Dog is moved to that square, and the cats respond to the dag's movements.

-The object of the game is to herd the Cats into a single square.
-It doesn't matter which square, once all the Cats are in one square the player wins the game.
+The goal of the game is to herd the Cats into a single square.
+It doesn't matter which square, once all the Cats are in one square the player wins the game. :D